Summary of Significant Accounting Policies

 Earnings Per Share

-The Company reports its earnings per share in accordance with the “Earnings Per Share” topic of the FASB ASC, which requires the presentation of both basic and diluted earnings per share on the statements of operations.
+The Company reports its earnings per share which includes the presentation of both basic and diluted earnings per share on the statements of operations.
 The diluted weighted average common shares include adjustments for the potential effects of outstanding stock options but only in the periods in which such effect is dilutive under the treasury stock method.
-Included in our basic and diluted weighted average common shares are those stock options and common stock shares due to participants granted from the 2014 stock incentive plan.
-Antidilutive stock awards are comprised of stock options and unvested share awards, which would have been antidilutive in the application of the treasury stock method in accordance with “Earnings Per Share” topic of FASB ASC.
+Included in our basic and diluted weighted average common shares are those stock options and restricted stock awards due to participants granted from the 2014 and 2021 stock incentive plans.
+Anti-dilutive stock awards are comprised of stock options and unvested restricted stock awards, which would have been anti-dilutive in the application of the treasury stock method.
+In periods where the Company records a net loss, the diluted per share amount is the same as the basic per share amount.

-In accordance with this topic, the following table reconciles income and share amounts utilized to calculate basic and diluted net income per common share (in thousands):
+In accordance with this topic, the following table reconciles income and share amounts utilized to calculate basic and diluted net income per common share:

 Fair Value of Financial Instruments

-The carrying amounts reported in the consolidated balance sheets as of December 31, 2015 and 2014 for cash, accounts receivable, accounts payable and accrued expenses approximate fair value because of the short-term nature of these instruments (Level I).
+The carrying amounts reported in the consolidated balance sheets as of December 31, 2022 and 2021 for cash, accounts receivable, accounts payable and other current liabilities approximate fair value because of the short-term nature of these instruments (Level I).
 The carrying value of the Company’s long-term debt with variable interest rates approximates fair value based on instruments with similar terms (Level II).

 The Company has adopted ASC 820, Fair Value Measurements, which defines fair value, establishes a framework for assets and liabilities being measured and reported at fair value and appends disclosures about fair value measurements.